 Most of our posts are written with the business owner in mind.
-This post however is geared towards card holders.
-We believe it’s still educational for business owners.
+This post is geared towards cardholders, however, we believe it’s still educational for business owners.

 As told by BankRate.com:

-According to BankRate.com, there are 4 places you should be cautious of using a debit card at all costs:
+According to BankRate.com, there are 4 places you should be cautious of using a debit card:

 "The idea that outdoor ATMs are among the most dangerous places to use a debit card seems a little bit absurd.
 But some ATMs present a perfect opportunity for thieves to skim users' debit cards, says Chris McGoey, a security consultant based in Los Angeles."